Ficool

 The hand swelled, black veins crawling along the skin, the fingers twisting and bending at wrong angles.
 The palm bulged and split open into a jagged mouth filled with small, sharp teeth.

 In a few breaths, the severed arm had turned into a small, black, misshapen monster.
-It crawled on twisted fingers like legs and dragged itself toward Luke, mouth opening in a soundless scream.
+It crawled on twisted fingers and dragged itself toward Luke, mouth opening in a soundless scream.

 Luke stood, brushing dust from his cloak.
 His eyes were calm.